CodeGator/CG.Blazor.Plugins/README.md

 9. Create your plugin project and add a reference to that project to your Blazor project.

 That's it!
 Of course, you could get fancier with things, if you like.
 But, this is enough to get started.
+---
+#### Disclaimer
+This package and it's contents are experimental in nature.
+There is no official support.
+Use at your own risk.